urvashiramdasani/Handwritten-Digit-Recognition/README.md

 ## Description

-We have Artificial Neural Networks from grass root level with 3 layers to implement this model.
+We have used Artificial Neural Networks from grass root level with 3 layers to implement this model.
 The architecture of network is defined in Network.py, while the model is being created in test.py file.
 For running the model, we have gui.py file.

 ## Requirements